Professor Atsushi Urakawa

 Dr. Makkee’s research can be characterised as giving solutions to some of the challenges in current society.
 Depending on the challenge, attention will be paid to either catalyst development (new or improved ) or reactor development.
 The activities can be best described as “Industrial Catalysis for Society”.

-Assistant Professor Monique A. van der Veen
+Associate Professor Monique A. van der Veen

 Dr. van der Veen's research focusses on the development of nanoporous materials for photocatalysis and electronics.
 Most notably we work with metal-organic framework.
 These structures that consist of inorganic clusters linked by organic linkers into 3-D nanoporous crystalline solids offer a playground where via varying the constituents we can change the properties and topology at will.